Core Biotechnology Services

 Locations

 The purpose of the AIF is to provide researchers and students with advanced imaging equipment and image analysis software for their research.
-A modest fee is charged (were possible) for use of the facility to cover maintenance contracts and consumables.
-The facility is spread over several main2.jpglocations within the college.
+A fee is charged for use of the facility to cover running of the facility.
+The facility is spread over several locations within the college.

-In most cases the facility staff will train you to operate the equipment yourself.
-In some cases we will operate the microscope for you, for example if imaging is only required for a small number of samples.
+In most cases the facility manager will train you to operate the equipment yourself.
+In some cases he will operate the microscope for you, for example if imaging is only required for a small number of samples.
 Alternatively, research collaborations are also possible.
-We can support with troubleshooting, give advice for experimental design, give advice for grant applications and give support and advice for image analysis.
+The manager can also support with troubleshooting, give advice for experimental design, give advice for grant applications and give support and advice for image analysis.

-The facility has extensive experience in the use of ImageJ/Fiji as well as commercial image processing, visualization and analysis software packages.
-Image analysis computers can be found in Henry Wellcome Building, Adrian Building and Robert Kilpatrick Clinical Sciences Building.
+The facility manager has extensive experience in the use of ImageJ/Fiji as well as commercial image processing, visualization and analysis software packages.
+Image analysis computers can be found in Henry Wellcome Building, Maurice Shock Building and Robert Kilpatrick Clinical Sciences Building.

 Henry Wellcome Building